What is a Product Designer?

 Product designers are seen as a luxury for some companies that might delay adding someone in that role until further in their lifecycle, while others might hire a product designer before they even add a product manager.
 Product design can also be outsourced relatively easily, so many companies rely on outside consultants and agencies for this function.

-Key Responsibilities of a Product Designer
+What are the Key Responsibilities of a Product Designer?

 Product designers may be asked to operate at both very high-level design (such as designing the overall system or information architecture) and very granular details (pixel-specific mockups or CSS templates).
 Regardless of what they’re working on, the user experience is front-and-center for their work.